AdobeDocs/pass.en/help/authentication/work-with-environments.md

 ---
 title: Work with environment
-description: Understand the use and working with different environments of TVE dashboard.
+description: Understand the use and working of different environments in TVE dashboard.
 ---
 # Work with environments {#work-with-authn-environments}

-Environments are the different conditions where a program or system operates, customized to fulfill specific purposes.
+TVE Dashboard environments include the different conditions where a program or system operates, customized to fulfill specific purposes.
 The TVE Dashboard has two primary environments:

 * **Prequal**: The Pre-qualification environment serves as a testing ground for preparing and testing new builds before deployment to the live environment.